Trường Sa, Khánh Hòa: Transport

-The Trường Sa Special Administrative Region is served by Truong Sa Airport located on Spratly Island (Truong Sa Lon Island).
+The Trường Sa special administrative zone is served by Truong Sa Airport located on Spratly Island (Truong Sa Lon Island).
 It was originally 550 m long, then expanded to 1,200 m as it is today.

 In Truong Sa town (former district capital), island communes, island points have piers.
 The islands inhabited by civilians such as Spratly Island (Truong Sa Lon Island), West Reef East Island (Da Tay A Island), Southwest Cay (Song Tu Tay Island), Sin Cowe Island (Sinh Ton Island) all have large locks for ships to anchor to avoid storms.
 New locks are also being built on the islands in the accretion phase from the end of 2021, including Namyit Island (Nam Yet Island), Sand Cay (Son Ca Island), and Phan Vinh Island.

 Education

-Trường Sa Special Administrative Region has 4 primary schools on the islands: Spratly Island, Southwest Cay, Sin Cowe Island and West Reef East Island accepting students from kindergarten to grade 5.
+Trường Sa special administrative zone has 4 primary schools on the islands: Spratly Island, Southwest Cay, Sin Cowe Island and West Reef East Island accepting students from kindergarten to grade 5.
 Students who want to study at higher levels must enter the school on mainland for further study.

 Telecommunication

 Viettel Group has installed a number of broadcasting stations in Trường Sa.
-The coverage of the stations is 20 km from the islands/atolls and also allows wireless Internet access with 2.75G EDGE technology.
+The coverage of the stations is 20 km from the islands/atolls and also allows wireless Internet access with 2.75G EDGE, 3G, 4G LTE technology.